cormas/cormas/CONTRIBUTING.md

 - remove your branch from your fork
 - close the issue (tips: you can automatically close the issue n, by inserting the sentence: **close #n** when you merge your pull request).

-# A step by step guide to help you commit and push
+# A step by step guide to help you commit and push (added by Nicolas but only works if you don't update Iceberg)
 You made modifications in your image which you would like to share/upload on the github repository, but you are still not sure how to do?
 This step by step guide may help you.
 Note that this is a simple guide.
 If requested, you can find more details in the other sections.
 Note : This guide works for Pharo 6.1, but may not be up to date for the latest version of Iceberg